sektioneins/scd-pkcs11/README.md

 The scd-pkcs#11 module is a prototype / proof of concept PKCS#11 provider interfacing to GnuPG's smart card daemon (scdaemon).

-It allows PKCS#11 aware applications such as Firefox or OpenSSH to use smart cards via GnuPG's builtin smart card support.
+It allows PKCS#11 aware applications such as Firefox or OpenSSH to use smart cards via GnuPG's builtin smart card support. scd-pkcs#11 is an alternative to the OpenSC PKCS#11 module.

 ## Component Overview